ysraell/random-forest-mc/README.md

 ### TODO v1:

-- Implement the code.
 - [Plus] Add a method to return the list of feaures and their degrees of importance.
+- Implement automated tests using the fallow datasets:
+    - Titanic;
+    - Credit Card Fraud;
+    - Iris;
+    - artificial with random data;
-- Set Poetry and publish to PyPI.
+    - and artificial with perfect classification.
 - Add parallel processing using or TQDM or csv2es style.

 ### TODO v2: